top of page

 Dubrofsky's short-lived attempt to be a Panhard Disributor

 Jim and Alice Fergusson (Jim Fergusson Motors).
 Jim and Alice Fergusson appear to have closed down their dealership after Citroën usurped their business in 1962.
 I couldn't find much further information on Jim, so I am assuming that he simply retired.
 His wife Alice however went on to participate in several more rallies, including the 1963 Shell 4000 cross-Canada rally in a shortened DS with her female co-driver, Gillian Field.
-A decade later, Jim and Alice in the highly illegal 1972 Cannonball Run (a.k.a.
+A decade later, Jim and Alice participated in the highly illegal 1972 Cannonball Run (a.k.a.
 Baker Run), from New York to Los Angeles in the same 1958 ID19 you can see Alice driving in the Harewood Acres race photo above.
 They came in 15th, with an elapsed time of 42 hours, 8 minutes.
 Jim passed away in 1976 and Alice passed away in 1997.
 The couple have become quite a legend in Canadian racing history.

 Alice Fergusson's shortened DS, used in the 1963 Shell 4000